-Once again the International Sailors’ Society (ISSSA) is preparing for the annual Share your Christmas with a Seafarer, which will take place in Durban, Cape Town, East London, and Richards Bay from 23 December to 25 December 2013 year on year.
+Once again the International Sailors’ Society (ISSSA) is preparing for the annual Share your Christmas with a Seafarer, which has been operating for just over 30 years in our ports.

 No matter what your religion, I think anyone can imagine that being on board a ship in a harbour in a foreign port on Christmas day must be a lonely experience for any seaman.

 In the past we have had a Father Christmas, transported by a fire engine, but now with the new Port Safety regulations, Father Christmas can only go to Maydon Warf while the Society’s Chaplains visit the rest of the harbour with the gifts.

 But now we are appealing for donations of:

 - stretch socks (sport socks)

 - gum, sweets, peanuts